 The court issues “Letters Testamentary” to the executor or, if there is no will, “Letters of Administration” to the administrator.
 This document gives the personal representative authority to gather the estate assets and begin acting on behalf of the estate.

 Many Pennsylvania wills are “self-proving”–that is, they are accompanied by sworn, notarized statements signed by the witnesses who watched the deceased person sign the will.
 If the will isn’t self-proving, then to prove that the will is valid, the personal representative will have to get sworn statements from the witnesses and file them with the court.

 The personal representative must then give notice to heirs, beneficiaries, creditors, and the public that the probate is beginning.
 This is accomplished by publishing a legal notice in two local newspapers.

-The personal representative gathers and inventories estate assets, and pays debts and taxes.
+The personal representative’s job involves gathering and inventorying estate assets and paying debts and taxes.
 The personal representative may also need to sell estate property during the probate process.
 Most transactions don’t need prior approval from the court, though the personal representative must periodically file status reports with the court.